In this video, this indignity happens to a pair of amorous lions when their acts become the focus of a herd of Cape buffalo

 We join the action to find a few buffalo standing near a waterhole.
 In the background, a male and female lion stand in the shade of a palm thicket.

-While we don’t know how either species came to be here, it’s easy to assume that this may turn into a confrontation.
 Are we about to see the lions hunt?
 Are the buffalo going to launch an offensive against their mortal enemies?

 The next image reveals what is unfolding… And, as you’ll see in the images that follow, the buffalo seem to find this all quite interesting.

 Next, we see that the lions are a mating pair.
-The female is in oestrus; a period of sexual receptivity during which she can conceive.
+The female is in oestrus, a period of sexual receptivity during which she can conceive.

-Lion courtship
+Lion Courtship

 So, when a lioness enters oestrus, she releases a pheromone in her urine to advertise her readiness to mate.